zachmccabe/zachmccabe.github.io/case_study_beijing.md

 Trying to describe all of China in a single book seemed crazy.
 I decided to focus on Beijing.
 This is one of the most common destinations for folks traveling to China for the first time.
 It is also my second home, and I know the city pretty well.

-In the end, I wrote and then completely rewrote my book to try to address folks whose experiences and concerns were very different to my own.
+In the end, I wrote and then completely rewrote the book to try to address folks whose experiences and concerns were very different to my own.